retronav/ixora/README.md

 A CodeMirror 6 extension pack to make writing Markdown fun and beautiful.

 > ⚠️ NOTE: Ixora is under development and probably has some bugs.
 Although it
 > is usable, but right now it's not suited for production use-cases.
-You'll
-> need to build it yourself as this is not pushed to NPM.

 ## Features